Note that all times are the clock

 news as it

-or corrected information that I become aware of.
+or corrected information that I become aware of well after an event.
 These stories are

 to more detailed reports of events on other sites if I am aware